How to get around in Davos

 Getting around in the town center

 Davos is small enough to get around on foot.
 It's only 45 minutes from one end of town to the other.
-Buses are available, especially for trips between far ends of the long, narrow town as well as to nearby Klosters.
-And there's a train connecting both ends of town.
+There's a train connecting both ends of town.
+Buses are available between the far ends of the long, narrow town.

-You can hike into the nearby mountains and walk right onto local funiculars or cable cars from different areas of the town and nearby villages.
+You can hike into the nearby mountains.
+There are several local funiculars and cable cars, departing from different areas of the town and nearby villages.

 Davos Klosters Premium Card